TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/uib-brand-css.md

 You should make every effort **NEVER** to use fixed (e.g. pixel) sizing for any size measurements.
 Doing so, severely restricts the usefulness of your pages on different sized screens and gives a poor accessibility experience for users who need to adjust things (poor vision, etc).

-So always strive to use percentage, "em" or "rem" measurements.
+So always strive to use percentage, "em", "rem" or other appropriate _relative_ measurements. `px` or other absolute measures should very rarely be used.

 * Percentage (%) is often good for horizontal measurements.
 It may be useful vertically inside certain types of set sized containers.
 * "em" - Measures relative to the font size of the parent element.